tlivings/graphql-component/README.md

 module.exports = PropertyComponent;
 ```

-This will allow for configuration (in this example, `useMocks` and `preserveResolvers`) as well as instance data per component (such as data base clients, etc).
+This will allow for configuration (in this example, `useMocks` and `preserveResolvers`) as well as instance data per component (such as data source clients, etc).

-### Aggregation
+### Aggregation/Composition

-Example to merge multiple components:
+Example to merge multiple components or compose a component of other components:

 ```javascript
 const { schema, context } = new GraphQLComponent({